MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

 \end{bmatrix}.
 $$

-where $g_{\xi\xi}$ can be expressed in the form of r as written earlier.
+where $$g_{\xi\xi}$$ can be expressed in the form of r as written earlier.
 Now, let's actually express the metric purely as r.
 How can we do that? easy.

 The aim is to perform a transformation such that: